ordina-jworks/ordina-jworks.github.io/_posts/2018-01-05-Gauge-automated-testing.md

 To start a new project, create a new folder and run `gauge init java` in it.
 This will setup a basic Gauge project.
 Then we need to add a [pom.xml](https://github.com/getgauge-examples/java-maven-selenium/blob/master/pom.xml){:target="_blank"} file ourselves, because we need some dependencies such as Selenium WebDriver.
-Next, WebDriver needs to be setup in our test code.
+Next, WebDriver needs to be set up in our test code.
 A good example of how you could do that can be found [here](https://github.com/getgauge-examples/java-maven-selenium/tree/master/src/test/java/utils){:target="_blank"}.
 They created a `DriverFactory` so you can easily switch between browsers using environment variables (we'll get to that).
 Gauge hooks are used to start and stop WebDriver when running the test suite.